Are you beginning to experience allergy-like symptoms? Or maybe you’re having more asthma attacks than usual? It could be due to mold in your carpet.

-If you’re feeling out of your depth, it might be best to call in some professional help.
-Professional carpet cleaners will know how to identify the mold in your carpet and how to treat it.
+If you’re feeling out of your depth, calling in some professional help might be best.
+Professional carpet cleaners will know how to identify the mold in your carpet and treat it.
 They also have access to the right equipment and chemicals to kill the mold from the source.

 Professionals often use dry ice blasting.
 This method consists of a pressurized machine that applies the solid form of carbon dioxide — dry ice — to the area.

-Before you begin to cut the carpet, measure out an additional 12 inches on all sides (6).
+Before cutting the carpet, measure out an additional 12 inches on all sides (6).
 This will ensure all mold is gone.